2je0/2je0/README.md

 # Hi there 👋

 ⭐ This is Je young
-💻 I'm majoring in Mechanics Engineering and Software
+💻 I'm majoring in Mechanics Engineering and Software.
 🌸 I'm currently doing Hyundai Softeer Bootcamp.
 💡Fun Fact! : I really love traveling overseas.
 Traveled more than 10 countries.